University of Agder, South Norway

 • Songwriting

-• Music Business and Management
+• Music Business og Management.

-What do you learn?
+What will you learn?

 • You acquire a comprehensive understanding of the relationship between performance practice and relevant popular musicology.